 6: Roll Again

-The design of the aircraft is one of the major factors for a top placement in the contest aside from the flight missions.
-To achieve a high score various design parameters have to be taken into account.
-The most important ones for the contest 2018 are
+The design of the aircraft was one of the major factors for a top placement in the contest aside from the flight missions.
+To achieve a high score various design parameters had to be taken into account.
+The most important ones for the contest 2018 were

 - Number of passengers and payload blocks carried during flight missions